otto-torino/django-baton/docs/configuration.rst

 AI
 ----

 Django Baton can provide you AI assistance in the admin interface.
-You can enable the translations feature by setting the `AI` key in the configuration dictionary.
+You can enable the translations/corrections features by setting the `AI` key in the configuration dictionary.
+You can also configure here which models to use for each functionality.
+Please note that different models have different prices, see [Baton site](https://www.baton.sqrt64.it).

 .. important:: Note: It may happen that the AI does not translate in the right language.
 Also it tries to preserve HTML but not always it works.
 Check the contents before submitting.

-It's designed to work with the [django-modeltranslation](https://github.com/deschler/django-modeltranslation) package.
+Translations are designed to work with the [django-modeltranslation](https://github.com/deschler/django-modeltranslation) package.
 If enabled, it will add a ``Translate`` button in every change form page.
 This button will trigger a request to the `baton` main site which will return all the translations needed in the page.
 Baton will then fill in the fields with the translations.